btab2273/baseball/README.md

 # baseball
-Data Analysis of Various Baseball Stats
+Data analysis of various batting statistics for Giancarlo Stanton and Aaron Judge